-See and hear how the other half lived as you take the new Servant Life Tour at The Elms.
+See and hear how the other half lived as you take the Servant Life Tour at The Elms.

-This newly-updated tour will highlight the stories of some of the men and women who worked to service the social whirl of Newport during the Gilded Age.
+This tour will highlight the stories of some of the men and women who worked to service the social whirl of Newport during the Gilded Age.
 You'll hear the stories of the butler, Ernest Birch; his wife, cook Grace Rhodes; and one of the maids, Nellie Lynch Regoli.
 Recent research has revealed new details about life behind-the-scenes in the great houses of Newport.
 Included in the tour is new information about immigration, employment and labor disputes in the early 20th century.